MetaLang/d-articles/std variant is everything cool about d.md

 and to get a feel for how well D's equivalent measures up.

 My intuition was that the author was exaggerating for the sake of an interesting article.
-We've all heard the oft-repeated criticism that C++ is complex and inconsistent (even some of its [biggest proponents](https://www.youtube.com/watch?v=KAWA1DuvCnQ) think so), but really, how bad could it be?
-After all, while the ergonomics of templates in D are much improved over C++, the underlying mechanism is broadly the same.
-I was dubious that `std::visit` could be much worse in practice, if at all, than `std.variant.visit`.
+We've all heard the oft-repeated criticism that C++ is complex and inconsistent (even some of its [biggest proponents](https://www.youtube.com/watch?v=KAWA1DuvCnQ) think so), and it _is_ true that the ergonomics of templates in D are vastly improved over C++.
+Nevertheless, the underlying concepts are the same, and I was dubious that `std::visit` could be much worse in practice, if at all, than `std.variant.visit`.

 For the record, my intuition was completely and utterly wrong.